Body

 • cerebral palsy.

 The Food and Drug Administration (FDA) has approved Botox, Dysport, and Xeomin for the treatment of upper limb spasticity in adults, specifically spasticity at the elbow, wrist and fingers.
-Botox and Dysport have been approved for treatment of distal (lower) leg muscles in adults and both have been also approved for the treatment of spasticity in the arm and legs in children 2 to 17 years old, although these FDA approvals exclude spasticity treatment for children with cerebral palsy in the arm for Dysport and for the leg for Botox.
-The FDA has not approved the other botulinum toxins for the treatment of spasticity in the legs, for the treatment of spastic muscles at the shoulder or thigh, nor has it approved the specific drugs explained above for the treatment of spasticity of the arms versus legs in children with cerebral palsy; however, they are commonly used this way clinically.
+Botox and Dysport have been approved for treatment of distal (lower) leg muscles in adults, and for the treatment of spasticity in the arms and legs in children ages 2-17 years old.
+Xeomin has been approved for the treatment of spasticity in the arm for adults and children ages 2-17 years old (excluding those with a diagnosis of cerebral palsy).
+Despite some exceptions to FDA approval for the use of certain botulinum toxins in the arms versus the legs in adults and children, these medications are commonly used this way clinically.
 This is termed “off-label” use.

 Injections of the botulinum toxins may also be used in treating involuntary continuous tightening or twisting of the neck or limbs, a condition called cervical dystonia or limb dystonia.
 The FDA has approved the four botulinum toxins listed above for the treatment of cervical (neck) dystonia.